meli1230/AI--Project_2/README.md

 This project implements classic **search algorithms** to help Pacman navigate mazes efficiently, find food, and reach target locations optimally.

 ## **License**
-This project is for educational purposes and follows the **Berkeley AI Pac-Man Project** framework.
+This project is for educational purposes and follows the **Berkeley AI Pacman Project** framework.
 Please note that the project has been solved in teams of 2.
 My work is marked under `@Author: Melisa Marian`.

 ## **Overview**